 By some estimates more than three-quarters of that money is spent on foreign brands.

-So as well as a blunt measure of protectionism, banning foreign brands from official fleets might also go some way to easing public anger about government waste, excess and corruption.'It's the culture'
+So as well as a blunt measure of protectionism, banning foreign brands from official fleets might also go some way to easing public anger about government waste, excess and corruption.

 The past 10 years has seen the rise and rise of the speeding Chinese official busting red lights and scattering pedestrians in their wake.